njanakiev/cookie-factory/README.md

 ## Installation

-Download the Parametric Cookie Add-on from Github as an [archive](https://github.com/njanakiev/parametric-cookie/archive/master.zip).
-Go to _File > User Preferences > Addons > Install from File_ and then choose the zip-archive and activate the flag besides the Parametric Cookie Add-on.
+Download the Cookie Factory Add-on from Github as an [archive](https://github.com/njanakiev/cookie-factory/archive/master.zip).
+Go to _File > User Preferences > Addons > Install from File_ and then choose the zip-archive and activate the flag besides the Cookie Factory Add-on.

 ## Getting Started